strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 By default, without such field, no auto-rebalancing runs on scaling.

 The `spec.cruiseControl.autoRebalance` field allows to specify a list of rebalancing modes with the corresponding configuration to be used.
-For each entry in the list, the mode is defined by the `spec.cruiseControl.autoRebalance.mode` field (i.e. `add-brokers` or `remove-brokers`) and the corresponding rebalancing configuration is defined as a reference to a `KafkaRebalanceSettings` custom resource by using the `spec.cruiseControl.autoRebalance.settings` field as a [LocalObjectReference](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/local-object-reference/).
+For each entry in the list, the mode is defined by the `spec.cruiseControl.autoRebalance.mode` field (i.e. `add-brokers` or `remove-brokers`) and the corresponding rebalancing configuration is defined as a reference to a "template" `KafkaRebalance` custom resource (see later for more details), by using the `spec.cruiseControl.autoRebalance.config` field as a [LocalObjectReference](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/local-object-reference/).
 This field is optional and if not specified, the auto-rebalancing runs with the default Cruise Control configuration.

-In the following example, a user can decide to use the same rebalancing settings when adding or removing brokers.
+In the following example, a user can decide to use the same rebalancing configuration when adding or removing brokers.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2